Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Results

 Considering Ti:\ce{Ta2O5} coating as a representative sample, figures \ref{fig:SEdata},a) and \ref{fig:SEdata},b) show a comparison between ($\Psi$,$\Delta$) data before and after the heating treatment.

 As shown in the figure, it is clear that SE measurements before and after the annealing present evident differences in the energy region from 3.5 $eV$ to 4.5 $eV$, where the optical absorption threshold is located.
 In particular, after the annealing there are oscillations that are more evident near the absorption edge.
-This is related to the reduction of optical transitions involving energy states in the energy gap with the annealing.
+As pointed out in a recent work on related systems\cite{Amato_JVST2019}, this is related to the reduction of optical transitions involving energy states in the energy gap with the annealing.
 We note that the same considerations can be done by comparing \ce{Ta2O5} and Ti:\ce{Ta2O5} coatings, taking into account that the energy gap of the two materials is different.

+The SE data were analysed by a step by step procedure outlined below. \begin{itemize} \item We have determined the optical properties of the substrate by dedicated measurements on bare samples.
+Creating a model that reproduces properly the optical properties of the substrate is extremely important for an accurate determination of the optical properties of coating\cite{fujiwara2007spectroscopic,MAGNOZZI201894,doi:10.1063/1.4936126}.
+The substrate data have been analysed by the WVASE GenOsc routine considering an ultra-thin oxide (about 2 nm resulting from fit); some details on this analysis was included in ref.\cite{Amato_2019}.

+\item We have fitted the substrate+coating data in the transparency range of the coating with interpolation formula (Cauchy, Sellmeier) to obtain a first reliable estimate of NIR refractive index and coating thickness (as done in ref.\cite{prato2011gravitational}).

+\item The obtained coating thickness has been used in the so-called point-by-point analysis which provided a first determination of the coating dielectric function in the whole measured energy range.

-Following previous works\cite{prato2011gravitational} SE data were analysed through a three-layer system (ambient/coating/substrate).
-After having determined the optical properties of the substrate by dedicated measurements on bare samples, the complex dielectric function $\varepsilon$ of the coating was modelled by a convenient parametric model, including Urbach absorption tails.
-The optical parameters and the thickness of the coating were then determined by fitting the $(\Psi, \Delta)$ data\cite{fujiwara2007spectroscopic}.
+\item The dielectric function obtained by the point-by-point analysis has been used to check results obtained by application of a convenient parametric model, including Urbach absorption tails.
+The optical parameters and the thickness of the coating were then determined by fitting the $(\Psi, \Delta)$ data\cite{fujiwara2007spectroscopic}. \end{itemize}